 What's on offer

 Are you looking for wild open spaces?
 World-class beaches?
 A thrumming food and drinks scene?
 Australia has all of that in spades.
 From Uluru to the Sydney Opera House, its icons span the Outback to the cities, sacred spaces to cultural centers.
-Plus, of course, there's laidback, beach-driven lifestyle in spades.
+Plus, of course, there's that laidback, beach-driven lifestyle.

 Who can go

 On June 10, Australia and Singapore held talks about the possibility of starting a travel bubble.
 However, the Singapore government has suggested that a majority of both states' populations would have to be vaccinated before this begun.
-Currently, just over 11% of the population has been vaccinated.
+As of October 1, just over 44% of the population has been vaccinated.

 All arrivals and transit passengers other than those traveling from New Zealand must show a negative PCR test taken within 72 hours before departure, before boarding.
 On arrival, all travelers must quarantine for 14 days at a designated facility -- including Australian citizens.
 This is likely to be at your own expense -- prices depend on the state or territory.

-Under the new rules, passengers won't be allowed to travel if they had a positive Covid-19 test in the previous 14 days or present flu-like symptoms.
+The bubble with New Zealand is currently paused till the end of the year, but when it returns, passengers won't be allowed to travel if they had a positive Covid-19 test in the previous 14 days or present flu-like symptoms.
 They must also have spent the 14 days before departure in either Australia or New Zealand.

 US CDC Travel Advisory: